Our application process is very easy:

 5. Receive your financial aid award letter

-Receive your financial aid award letter either by mail or by e-mail from Kwararafa University.
+Receive your financial aid award letter either by mail or by e-mail from Estuidar University.

 6. Accept your awards electronically